pnxenopoulos/awpy/docs/parser_output.rst

 Example Parser JSON
 ===================

-When using `csgo.DemoParser`, you create a `JSON` output file.
+When using `awpy.DemoParser`, you create a `JSON` output file.
 This is generally a large file, and is described by the JSON structure contained in this documentation.

 **Contents**